Cosmetology Schools in Vermont

 Vermont Cosmetology Careers

-Average yearly salary for cosmetology in Vermont
+Median yearly salary for cosmetologists in Vermont

 What kind of career can you pursue when you go into cosmetology?
 If you become a licensed cosmetologist, you may work at salons, spas, specialty shops, and nail salons.
 Vermont has many upscale communities with boutique salons and spas, giving you a variety of potential employers to compare.
 You may work a steady schedule at a salon, rent a chair and set your own hours, or change your beauty community by opening a salon.